lanedelcu/symptom-frequency/README.md

 It consists of three Java classes written in IntelliJ:
 1. SymptomFrequencyMapper - Extracts the age and the symptoms, and Maps the input csv into key-value pairs (age_range:symptom, 1>).
 2. SymptomFrequencyReducer - Grouping the occurrences of the same key, and sums up the counts for each key.
 3. SymptomFrequencyDriver - Configures and runs the Hadoop job.
+It defines the input and output files, the mapper and reducer classes responsible for the data transformations, and the data types involved.
 4. HashPartition - Controls how the output from the Mapper is divided among the Reducer tasks.
 The partitioner decides which reducer a particular key-value pair goes to.

 # **Steps to run the Project**: